Codebuff

 3. Watch it work:

-• Read the modified files
+• Reads the modified files

-• Provide a detailed code review
+• Provides a review

 Step 4: Create a Publisher Profile